The Commonplace

 Key Points

-• Risks identified: systemic discrimination, privacy invasion, deskilling/commodification of talent, and potential erosion of worker bargaining power.
+• Risks include systemic discrimination, privacy invasion, commodification of labor, and erosion of managerial accountability in “gray zone” employment.

 Data & Methods